jbcoe/value_types/DRAFT.md

 3. _Preconditions_: `*this` is not valueless.

-4. _Effects_: Returns a pointer to the owned object.
+4. _Returns_: A pointer to the owned object.

 ```c++
 constexpr bool valueless_after_move() const noexcept;